Updated for Xcode 14.2

 @State attribute before them, SwiftUI will automatically watch for changes and update any parts of our views that use that state.

 When it comes to referring to some state – for example, telling a state property to change when a toggle switch changes – we can’t refer to the property directly.
-This is because Swift would think we’re referring to the value right now rather than saying “please watch this thing.”
-Fortunately, SwiftUI’s solution is to place a dollar sign before the property name, which lets us refer to the data itself rather than its current value.
+This is because Swift would think we just want to read the value right now rather than saying “please also update this value as things change.”
+Fortunately, SwiftUI’s solution is to place a dollar sign before the property name, which lets us refer to the underlying data binding rather than its current value.
 I know this is a little confusing at first, but it becomes second nature after an hour or two.

 Remember, SwiftUI is declarative, which means we tell it all layouts for all possible states up front, and let it figure out how to move between them when properties change.
 We call this binding – asking SwiftUI to synchronize changes between a UI control and an underlying property.